dbc2201/Immersion2k19_C/README.md

 ###  Submit your entries in the following manner
 1. Use your official GLA email address to send in a mail at divyansh.bhardwaj@gla.ac.in
-2. The subject line should be 'Week 2 Code - Anagram'.
+2. The subject line should be 'Week 2 Code - Acronym'.
 3. In the body of the e-mail, please mention your full name, university roll number and batch.
-4. The code should be kept in a separate file called 'anagram.c' and should striclty follow C99 GCC standards.
+4. The code should be kept in a separate file called 'acronym.c' and should striclty follow C99 GCC standards.
 5. Please use indentation and code comments to make the code more readable.

 ### Test Cases for the problem